Mike Miller (basketball, born 1980): Denver Nuggets (2015–2017)

 On September 30, 2015, Miller signed with the Denver Nuggets.
 Miller was instrumental in the early development of teammate Nikola Jokić.
 The two players share a special friendship to go along with their mentor/mentee relationship and even share the same birthday.
-He re-signed with the Nuggets on July 21, 2016 and played 20 games with the team averaging 1 point, 2 rebounds and 1 assist.
-Miller's final NBA game was played on April 12th, 2017 in a 111 - 105 victory over the Oklahoma City Thunder where he recorded 8 rebounds and 4 assists, but no points.
+He re-signed with the Nuggets on July 21, 2016, and played 20 games with the team averaging 1 point, 2 rebounds and 1 assist.

+Miller's final NBA game was played on April 12, 2017, in a 111–105 victory over the Oklahoma City Thunder where he recorded 8 rebounds and 4 assists, but no points.
 He was waived by the Denver Nuggets on July 11, 2017.

 Coaching career

 On April 12, 2018, Miller was hired as an assistant coach under Penny Hardaway at the University of Memphis.
 He spent two seasons with the Tigers and established himself as one of the top recruiters in the nation.
 On June 3, 2020, Miller resigned to spend time with his family.
 In July, Miller was named the boys basketball coach at Houston High School in Germantown, Tennessee.
-His sons Mason and Mavrick are players on the team.
+Miller led Houston to the Class AAA State title in his lone season as head coach.
+His sons Mason and Mavrick were players on the team.

 Personal life

 Miller and his wife, Jen, have three children: sons Mason and Mavrick, and a daughter Jaelyn.
 His daughter was born during the Heat's appearance in the 2011 Eastern Conference Finals with a serious health issue stemming from pregnancy complications; he spent the first several days of his daughter's life shuttling between practices, games, and the hospital.

 He once owned a Java macaque named Sonny.
 He often tells the story in which his monkey escaped from his room: "You would always put him in his room, and then we'd lock the door, and then we'd put the dogs out, and then we'd lock the front door.
 Well, he found out how to unlock doors, unlocked his door, went downstairs, let the dogs in the house and opened the front door.
 About an hour later we got a call from our neighbors, saying, 'Your monkey is riding your dogs around the neighborhood.' ...
 I said, 'C'mon y'all, y'all got to get in the house."